 The Downside of Helicopter Parenting

-In 2008, Edward Deci and Richard Ryan published their Self-Determination Theory.
+A while back, Edward Deci and Richard Ryan published their Self-Determination Theory.
 According to them, the 3 innate needs that all human beings need for healthy development are:

 - Basic need for autonomy

 - Basic need to be confident in one’s abilities and accomplishments

 - Basic need to feel they are loved and cared for

 The closer we are to having these 3 basic needs met, the more satisfied we are with our lives.

 In 2013, Holly H. Schiffrin, Miriam Liss and their co-authors used this theory to measure the effects of Helicopter Parenting on college students.

 They found being too involved or over-parenting in a child’s life undermined these 3 basic needs to different degrees.